-When reduced to iSCSI terms, markers MUST indicate the offset to a 4byte word boundary in the stream.
-The last two bits of each marker word are reserved and are considered 0 for offset computation.
+When reduced to iSCSI terms, markers MUST indicate the offset to a 4-byte word boundary in the stream.
+The least significant two bits of each marker word are reserved and are considered 0 for offset computation.

 Padding iSCSI PDU payloads to 4-byte word boundaries simplifies marker manipulation.